-The School of Engineering partners with leading professional organizations as Society Co-Sponsors.
-Members receive a 10% tuition rebate on any online course they complete successfully, leading to savings of thousands of dollars over the course of a Master’s degree.
+NYU Tandon School of Engineering partners with leading professional organizations as Society Co-Sponsors.
+Society Scholarships, in which members of our society partners receive 15% tuition scholarship on any online course they complete successfully.

 The American National Standards Institute (ANSI) is a private non-profit organization whose mission is to enhance U.S. global competitiveness and the American quality of life by promoting, facilitating, safeguarding the integrity of the voluntary standardization and conformity assessment system.
 Its membership is comprised of businesses, professional societies and trade associations, standards developers, government agencies, and consumer and labor organizations.
 The Institute represents the diverse interests of more than 125,000 companies and organizations and 3.5 million professionals worldwide.

 The Institute is the official U.S. representative to the International Organization for Standardization (ISO) and, via the U.S. National Committee, the International Electrotechnical Commission (IEC), and is a U.S. representative to the International Accreditation Forum (IAF).

 To find out if your company is an ANSI member, please visit https://eseries.ansi.org/Source/directory/index.cfm.

 To learn more about the partnership between ANSI and the NYU Tandon School of Engineering, visit http://www.ansi.org/membership/nyu_poly_online_masters.aspx?menuid=2#.URP96fKDl8E.